edgeimpulse/edge-impulse-emd-feature-dsp-block/doc/Omar_notes.md

 Class2: shaft failure, and so on.
 Class 4 and 5 are not the same, they differ in the angle of the axis inclination.
 The situation is similar for class8 and class11.
 ```

+### Window Size estimation
+* Each class from the raw dataset has 8 files.
+* Each file contains dataset of 10 seconds.
+* In total each class has 80 seconds datasets.
+* In the UCI datset, each class has 5139 lines
+* Which means that: each line represent the statistical features of 15 ms signals
+* This deduced by 80/5130 = 0.015 sec -> 15 ms.
+* The first data set is captured at 100 KHZ.
+* Which means that 15 ms is equal to 1500 lines of the first dataset.
+* As a result: each line of the UCI dataset is computed from 1500 lines of the raw dataset.

 ### The current methods